MultiScaleStochasticModelingLab/MCsim-biological-geometry-creation-tool/README.md

 10. The name of the clustered structure, e.g., Neuron.
 11. Output directory.

-For a complete description of these parameters, please see the publication (*Link to publication missing*).
+For a complete description of these parameters, please see the publication [https://dx.doi.org/10.1088/1361-6560/ad7f1d](https://dx.doi.org/10.1088/1361-6560/ad7f1d).

 This information can be input in two modes: via (1) input parameter file or (2) Graphical User Interface (GUI).

 #### Mode 1: input file parameter.
-In this mode a input text file with the user input informations is required.
+In this mode, a input text file with the user input informations is required.
 This file should contain 11 rows, each one with the information described above in the same order.

 To run this mode, type:
 ```